 Philip Sheffield - Yusuf (Opera)

-In this early career roles included Ferrando, Tamino, Belmonte, Lensky, Tom Rakewell, Pelléas, the latter most notably at the Opéra-Comique under Georges Prêtre.
-He quickly gained a reputation as a specialist in contemporary music and has performed leading roles in many world premières for Opera North, The Royal Opera House, Le Châtelet, de Vlaamse Opera, Opera di Roma, München Biennale and with the London Sinfonietta, notably Alonso The Tempest (Thomas Ades) for the Opéra National du Rhin.
+In this early career roles included Ferrando, Tamino, Belmonte, Lensky, Tom Rakewell and Pelléas, the latter performed at the Opéra Comique under Georges Prêtre.
+He quickly gained a reputation as a specialist in contemporary music and has performed leading roles in many world premieres for Opera North, The Royal Opera House, Théâtre du Châtelet, Opera Vlaanderen, Opera di Roma, München Biennale, the London Sinfonietta and notably Alonso The Tempest (Thomas Adès) for the Opéra National du Rhin.

 Erick Mauricia - Yusuf (Film)

 Erick has choreographed, produced and performed for many productions and festivals involving modern and traditional dance, drumming, singing and stage plays in France, in Russia and in the UK.
 Apart from Ayawara, he has recently performed with Pan African Arts, Mara storytelling group, Guildasa and Maryhill Integration Network.
-In past, he was a member of various music bands and also performed with the Glasgow Gospel Choir.

-Erick has trained for twenty years in Yoga, Martial Arts and Tai Chi techniques and has practiced meditation for some years.
+Erick has trained for over twenty years in Yoga, Martial Arts and Tai Chi techniques and has practiced meditation for some years.
 He also studied Counselling with Strathclyde University Glasgow and achieved the HNC in Sports Coaching and Development in 2008 at GCNS in Glasgow.
 Erick was also teaching Physical Education at The Glasgow Steiner School for 12 years.